open-rmf/rmf_demos/docs/ignition.md

-Note, ROS2 Foxy on Ubuntu 20.04 with Ignition Dome is the only supported setup.
+Note, ROS2 Foxy on Ubuntu 20.04 with Ignition Edifice is the only supported setup.

 1. Start by setting up your system dependencies: